 Got to practice our french with the proprietor and a local patron, a nice lady who owns the local shoe shop.
 Lunch is taken very seriously in France; not being a tourist town, it was nice to meet some “real” french people.
 Home much the same was with a stop at Pont Julien.

 16/9/17: Out for lunch!

 Sunny, slightly cool breeze, long pants and shoes rather than the shorts and sandals.
 A bit like Yea, we had driven through Pernes-les-Fontaines a number of times en route to other places.
 This time we stopped.
 We found the original walled village with plenty of fountains and a town market in full swing.
 Explored for as long as our car park was valid.
-Once again, not the easiest thing to find.
+Once again, parking is not the easiest thing to find.